EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/nondisres.md

 - [``\texttt{cap\_inst}``](@extref EnergyModelsBase man-opt_var-cap)
 - [``\texttt{flow\_out}``](@extref EnergyModelsBase man-opt_var-flow)
 - [``\texttt{emissions\_node}``](@extref EnergyModelsBase man-opt_var-emissions) if `EmissionsData` is added to the field `data`.

+!!! note
-  Note that non-dispatchable renewable energy source nodes are not compatible with `CaptureData`.
+    Non-dispatchable renewable energy source nodes are not compatible with `CaptureData`.
     Hence, you can only provide [`EmissionsProcess`](@extref EnergyModelsBase.EmissionsProcess) to the node.
     It is our aim to include the potential for construction emissions in a latter stage

 #### [Additional variables](@id nodes-nondisres-math-add)